+We code election programmes of all those parties that have won one (Australia, Japan, New Zealand, North America, South Korea, and Western Europe) or two (Central and Eastern Europe) seats in the respective national elections to the lower house.

+In addition, we code manifestos of those parties that were relevant actors in the past (especially members of ruling coalitions), but which no longer meet our selection criteria due to dramatic vote losses.

+In the case of coalitions, we usually code the coalition manifesto.
+If the coalition has not published a manifesto, we consider the manifestos of the individual parties that have been part of the coalition.
+In this case, we code as many individual party programmes as we can find.
+Detailed information about the type of document coded for each coalition can be found in the variable "progtype".

 Units Parties at national elections

-Countries 56

-Mostly democracies in OECD and Central and Eastern European coun-
+Countries 56 Mostly democracies in OECD and Central and Eastern European countries.

-${\it tries.}$

-Time Mostly 1920-2017
+Time Mostly 1920-2018

 Or since the first democratic election

-Parties 1117

-Relevant parties, i.e. those that gained at least one seat in parliament or two seats in CEE countries (see also the list of covered parties on our website)
+Parties Relevant parties, i.e. those that gained at least one seat in parliament or two seats in CEE countries (see also the list of covered parties on our website)

-Elections 729
+Elections 738

 Parliamentary lower house elections

-Programmes 4388

-Election programmes and substitute documents/functional equivalents grammes (substitute documents)

-(see also the list of coded documents on our website)
+Programmes 4456 Election programmes and substitute documents/functional equivalents (see also the list of coded documents on our website)

-Data Sources Publicly available election statistics and content analysed election pro-
+Data Sources Publicly available election statistics and content analysed election programmes (substitute documents)